Vedant-Bhalgama/Dr0pFi/README.md

 # Build to EXE

+NOTE: Before building, you must have win32 installed for Python, install this with pip via `pip install pypiwin32`

 --> So, Simply open CMD on your Computer and then run the build.py using Python2.
 Build.py is going to compile our Dr0pFi.py to EXE.
 Refer to the screenshot below!